indr19/Action_Recognition/README.md

 ### 5.3 The Saver
 * Saves the model checkpoints
 * The checkpoint file is scped to the edge device for inferencing
-  * scp -i "DeepKey.pem" -r ubuntu@ec2-18-217-60-239.us-east-2.compute.amazonaws.com:/home/ubuntu/Action_Recognition/torchvideoclf/checkpoint /.*
+  * scp -i key -r user@aws public dns :/home/ubuntu/Action_Recognition/torchvideoclf/checkpoint /.*

 ### 5.3 Results
 - Validation Accuracy  = 50.909